erich666/jgt-code/README.md

 * Williams, Amy, Steve Barrus, R. Keith Morley, and Peter Shirley, "An efficient and robust ray-box intersection algorithm," *Journal of Graphics Tools*, 10(1):49-54, 2005.

+* Guigue, Philippe, and Olivier Devillers, "Fast and robust triangle-triangle overlap test using orientation predicates," *Journal of Graphics Tools*, 8(1):25-32, 2003.

 * Lagae, Ares, and Philip Dutré, "An efficient ray-quadrilateral intersection test," Journal of Graphics Tools: JGT, 10(4):23-32, 2005.

 It would be a courtesy to the authors that the relevant paper is cited when the code is used.